SAK-Stellar-Anchor-KYC/frontend/README.md

 ## 6. Success Criteria

 - A user can complete KYC once via SAK
-- An anchor can read KYC data without duplication
+- An anchor can read KYC data without duplication **
 - Automatic KYC tier assignment works
-- User can grant/revoke anchor access
+- User can grant/revoke anchor and users (bad actors) access * (to be checked with mentors)
 - Onboarding to a second anchor is immediate
+- Onboarding users under a quick time of response.

 ---